The Bellman equation for power utility maximization with semimartingales: Minimality of the opportunity process

-\begin{Remark} As a consequence, the Bellman equation has a bounded solution if and only if the opportunity process is bounded (and similarly for other integrability properties).
-In conjunction with~\cite[\S4.2]{Nutz.09a} this yields examples of quadratic BSDEs which have bounded terminal value (for $D_T$ bounded), but no bounded solution. \end{Remark}
+Our definition of a solution of the Bellman equation is loose in terms of integrability assumptions.
+Even in the continuous case, it is unclear ``how many'' solutions exist.
+The next result shows that we can always identify $L$ by taking the smallest one, that is, $L\leq\ell$ for any solution~$\ell$. \begin{Thm} Under Assumptions \ref{asbellmanSection}, the opportunity process $L$ is characterized as the minimal solution of the Bellman equation. \end{Thm} \begin{Remark} As a consequence, the Bellman equation has a bounded solution if and only if the opportunity process is bounded (and similarly for other integrability properties).
+In conjunction with \cite{Nutz09a}, Section 4.2, this yields examples of quadratic BSDEs which have bounded terminal value (for~$D_T$ bounded), but no bounded solution. \end{Remark}

-The proof of Theorem~\ref{th:BellmanMinimal} is based on the following result; it is the fundamental property of any Bellman equation.
+The proof of Theorem \ref{thBellmanMinimal} is based on the following result; it is the fundamental property of any Bellman equation.\vadjust{\goodbreak}

 \begin{Prop} Let $(\ell,\cpi,\ckappa)$ be a solution of the Bellman equation.
 For any $(\pi,\kappa)\in\cA^f$,